 Rachel is the founder of the performance space and movement laboratory, The BIG ROOM in New Haven, CT and curator of its interdisciplinary performance series, Take Your Time.
 The series' debut in May 2010 was profiled in the New York Times and received an overall Best of 2010 mention in the New Haven Register.

-Rachel is currently a visiting assistant professor at Trinity College, department of Theater and Dance.
+In 2015/16 Rachel was a visiting assistant professor at Trinity College, department of Theater and Dance.
 She has been a guest artist at Miami Dade College (MDC Live Arts Lab), Yale University, Wesleyan University, Texas Woman's University and Connecticut College.
 She is on faculty at Movement Research, and traveled to Russia as a teaching artist for the Moscow Dance Agency Tsekh Summer Dance Festival.
 She was the rehearsal co-director for a student performance of Braxton's Pine Top Aerial Music Project at the University of Alabama, Tuscaloosa.
 From 2011-2014 she was on the dance faculty at The Educational Center for the Arts (ECA), an arts high school in New Haven, CT.
 Rachel maintains a private practice in the Alexander Technique.

 From 2002 to 2006 Bernsen performed and toured with the performance art group and recording artists Fischerspooner.
 She has also performed with Emily Coates, RoseAnne Spradlin, Juliette Mapp, Risa Jaroslow and Dancers, Urban Bush Women, and Minneapolis based artists Morgan Thorson, Wynne Fricke, and Leah Nelson.